franckalbinet/mistinguette/README.md

 ## Getting started

-OpenAI’s Python SDK will automatically be installed with Cosette, if you don’t already have it.
+OpenAI’s Python SDK will automatically be installed with Mistinguette, if you don’t already have it.

 ``` python
 from mistinguette import *
 ```

-Cosette only exports the symbols that are needed to use the library, so you can use `import *` to import them.
-Alternatively, just use:
+Mistinguette only exports the symbols that are needed to use the library, so you can use `import *` to import them.
+Alternatively, just
+use:

 ``` python
 import mistinguette